 - Stir in the Scotch bonnet and bay leaf.
 Continue cooking and stirring for about 5 minutes, until the pepper is slightly fragrant and the onions have a uniform light brown color; add 1 to 2 tablespoons water only as needed to avoid scorching.

 - Add the remaining lime juice to taste.
-Season with the salt and pepper.
+Season with the additional salt and pepper.
 Add the grilled chicken, any juices that have accumulated in the platter, and the 1 cup water.
 Stir well.
 Simmer until chicken is completely cooked through, 10 to 15 minutes.

 - Remove bay leaves and the Scotch bonnet (or leave the pepper in for the brave).